EDCD/EDDN/schemas/blackmarket-README.md

 ---

-Here we document how to take data from an ED `BlackMArket` Journal Event and properly structure it for sending to EDDN.
+Here we document how to take data from an ED `MarketSell` Journal Event and properly structure it for sending to EDDN.

 Please consult [EDDN Schemas README](./README-EDDN-schemas.md) for general